LillyLaFrog/Mirrack-Server/README.md

 # Mirrack-Server
-A server for the mirrack project to proxy API calls to avoid exposing API keys in client code
+A firebase function for the mirrack project to proxy API calls to avoid exposing API keys in client code